-100. Developmental English (5).
+090. Developmental English (5).

 Elements of English grammar and composition for special writing deficiencies.
 Only the grades S (Satisfactory) and U (Unsatisfactory) will be assigned.
-This course may serve for elective credit but will not substitute for EH 101 or 102.
+This course may serve for elective credit (check with advisor) but will not substitute for EH 101 or 102.
+Credit for EH 090 is in addition to the minimum degree requirements.